Sanglorian/orcus/Orcus Advanced Options - current.md

 The flying ship is powered by an elemental engine, and is seaworthy.
 It can also withstand the rigors of the vacuum of space.

 **Careen:** Just after its driver's place in the initiative count, the flying ship travels a number of squares equal to the distance it traveled last round, and drops the same distance during that movement.
-It may also start to turn to one side or the other.
+Additionally, roll 1d6; on a 1 the ship turns 45 degrees to the left at the halfway point of its movement.
+On a 6 it turns 45 degrees to the right.
+On any other result, the movement is in a straight line.

 <figure><img src="pics\Revoy_Ship.jpg" alt="Ship by David Revoy" style="zoom: 100%;" /><figcaption>Ship by David Revoy</figcaption></figure>